-A low cost bathroom project done in one weekend.
+A low bathroom redo on a budget done in one weekend.

 Silke and I had procrastinated the bathroom project for quite some time.
 It wasn’t anything too drastic or for that matter, time consuming.
-It was more a matter of letting other house projects take precedence over it.
-Besides, like the kitchen, your bathroom is always in use, and the mere thought of having it in a state of not being readily accessible, is kind of daunting in itself.
+It was more a matter of letting other house projects take precedence.
+Besides, like the kitchen, your bathroom is always in use.
+The mere thought of having it in a state of not being readily accessible, is kind of daunting in itself.

 Yes, its a small bathroom but all the little nooks and crannies that are in this space made painting anything but a breeze.
 Using existing paint that we already had, we simply concocted our own color.
 Benjamin Moore would be proud of the final result.
 A warm tan mixed with a touch of yellow from a bedroom make over.
 It took a couple of coats but we enjoyed the final product when it was finished.
 The room was suddenly warmer, more inviting and looked that much better.